seemoo-lab/bcm-rpi3/README.md

 * use `modprobe brcmfmac` to load the unmodified driver and firmware

 ## Steps to create your own firmware patches

+This code is supposed to be **cross-compiled** on a x86 hardware.
+Compiling this code on the Raspberry Pi 3 itself is not supported.

 * `source setup_env.sh`
 * for the monitor mode patch: `cd firmware_patching/monitor_mode/`
 * `make`